ProvisionGenie/ProvisionGenie/Docs/docs/adminfactsheet.md

 - ProvisionGenie can be monitored like every other Power Platform solution within the [Center of Excellence Starter Kit](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit), which we highly recommend to use.
 - Additionally, you can [monitor the Logic Apps in the Azure portal](https://docs.microsoft.com/azure/logic-apps/monitor-logic-apps).

+## Accessibility

+Making ProvisionGenie as accessible as possible is one of the things that is near and dear to our hearts.
+Therefore, as of v3.0.0, ProvisionGenie

+- provides accessible labels for all controls - localized in 12 languages
+- offers a high contrast theme that blends into the look and feel of Microsoft Teams
+- uses best practices to accomplish inclusive design

 ## Deploy and maintain ProvisionGenie

 - To get a better understanding of the architecture of ProvisionGenie we recommend to familiarize yourself first with our [Solution overview](corecomponents/logicapps.md#solution-overview) and make sure you understand our [Architecture Decisions](architecturedecisions.md)